aklaswad/armtee/site/docs/en/doc.md

 armtee automatically detects these modes.
 If neither a template line literal nor a script line literal is present (for example, neither a template line literal nor a script line literal is present), it is assumed to be in template mode.

 These notations cannot be mixed in a single file.
+In these cases, templates could not be loaded;

-Specifically, if a hashy literal and a slashy literal exist in a file at the same time, or if a template line literal and a script line literal exist at the same time, a read error occurs.
+ - Both hashy descriptor and slashy descriptor are exist in a same template
+ - Both template line descriptor and script line descriptor are exist in same template

+## Line descriptors {#en/line-descriptors}

-### template-line {#en/template-line}
+### //> : Template {#en/template-line}

 This template determines what is output.
 You can embed template tags to expand JavaScript expressions.